 Translation in prokaryotes and eukaryotes occurs in three stages (see figure 11.8):

-- During initiation, the large and small ribosomal subunits assemble with the mRNA that is to be translated and with an initiator tRNA that has an anticodon specific for the start codon.
+During initiation, the large and small ribosomal subunits assemble near the mRNA start codon with an initiator tRNA molecule that has an anticodon sequence specific for the start codon sequence.
 Once all translation components have assembled correctly, the initiator tRNA is located at the P site (see below) within the ribosome.

-- The ribosome moves or translocates along the mRNA in the 5’ to 3’ direction, reading the nucleic acid sequence of the mRNA as triplet codons, converting the nucleic acid sequence into a polypeptide chain.
-During elongation, three tRNA binding sites within the assembled ribosome are used.
+During elongation, the ribosome translocates (moves) along the mRNA in the 5’ to 3’ direction, reading triplet codons within the mRNA, converting the codon sequences into a chain of amino acids.
+During elongation, three tRNA binding sites within the ribosome are used.
 These tRNA binding sites are the:

-- Peptidyl site (P site).
-During a translation elongation cycle (see below),the polypeptide chain attached to the tRNA molecule is found in the P site of the ribosome.
-The polypeptide is transferred from the P site to the A site when the peptide bond forms (see below).
+Peptidyl site (P site).
+During a translation elongation cycle (see below),the polypeptide chain attached to the tRNA molecule in the P site is transferred to the tRNA in the A site as a peptide bonds is formed.

-- Exit site (E site).
-The E site is the exit site for uncharged tRNA molecules.
+Exit site (E site).
+The E site allows uncharged tRNA molecules to exit the ribosome.

-- When the ribosome reaches a stop codon, translation ends.
+When the ribosome reaches a stop codon, translation terminates.
 The mRNA and the polypeptide chain are released from the ribosome, and the large and small subunits of the ribosome dissociate from each other.
 The ribosome subunits and the mRNA can be recycled to synthesize another copy of the protein.

-What are the functions of the A site, the P site, and the E site?
+What are the functions of the A, P, and E sites?

 Translation Initiation in Bacteria

-Translation initiation in the bacterium E. coli includes the following (see figure 11.10):
+Translation initiation in the bacterium E. coli includes the following steps (see figure 11.10):

-- The mRNA binds to the small ribosomal subunit (30S) via the Shine-Dalgarno sequence.
+The mRNA binds to the small ribosomal subunit (30S) via the Shine-Dalgarno sequence.
 An initiation factor protein called IF3 promotes the formation of hydrogen bonds between the 16S rRNA (ribosome) and the Shine-Dalgarno sequence (mRNA).

 The initiator tRNA (tRNAfmet)recognizes the start codon within the P site of the ribosome.
-The initiator tRNA anticodon forms hydrogen bonds with the start codon in the P site.
+The initiator tRNA anticodon forms hydrogen bonds with the mRNA start codon in the P site.
 In bacteria, this initiator tRNA is covalently attached to a modified form of methionine called N-formylmethionine (fmet).
 Thus, the N-terminal amino acid in all newly synthesized prokaryotic proteins is fmet.
-Binding of the tRNAfmet to the start codon requires another initiation factor protein IF2.
+Binding of the tRNAfmet to the start codon requires the initiation factor protein IF2.
 IF2cleaves GTP to load the tRNAfmet into the ribosome P site.
 The complex of the 30S subunit, the mRNA, IF3, and IF2 is called the initiation complex.

-- The 50S subunit of the ribosome is added to the initiation complex.

-The addition of 50S requires the release of IF2 and IF3.
+The 50S subunit of the ribosome is added to the initiation complex.
+The addition of the 50S ribosome subunit requires the release of IF2 and IF3.

 Translation Initiation in Eukaryotes